Chapter 4. Design considerations

 - Redundant server power supplies connected to different power sources.

 - Bonded network interfaces connected to redundant network switches.
-The following code sample shows a network bond definition for an OpenStack controller:

 A complete description of how to configure hardware fault tolerance is beyond the scope of this document.